Salah856/System-Design/Design notification system.md

 Service 1 to N: A service can be a micro-service, a cron job, or a distributed system that triggers notification sending events.
 For example, a billing service sends emails to remind customers of their due payment or a shopping website tells customers that their packages will be delivered tomorrow via SMS messages.

+Notification system: The notification system is the centerpiece of sending/receiving notifications.
+Starting with something simple, only one notification server is used.
+It provides APIs for services 1 to N, and builds notification payloads for third party services.

+Third-party services: Third party services are responsible for delivering notifications to users.
+While integrating with third-party services, we need to pay extra attention to extensibility.
+Good extensibility means a flexible system that can easily plugging or unplugging of a third-party service.
+Another important consideration is that a third-party service might be unavailable in new markets or in the future.
+For instance, FCM is unavailable in China.
+Thus, alternative third-party services such as Jpush, PushY, etc are used there.